ashishkpoudel/feature-flag/README.md

+### NOTE: under rapid develop, not ready for production use

+---

 # Feature Management

 Feature Management (also called feature toggle, feature flag) makes it easier to enable or disable feature based on specified configuration.